 I hope this didn’t scare you too much 😉

-But if you enjoyed this week’s blog post, consider subscribing so you never miss the history and haunts of Paranormal Ally!
+But if you enjoyed this week’s blog post, consider subscribing so you never miss the history and haunts of Paranormal Addict!